UsabilityEngineering/ux-portfolio-ethanhn11/j02/README.md

 Google Earth is a software that allows users to explore the Earth through a virtual 3D rendering created from satellite images.
 Unlike the popular map software, Google Maps, Google Earth has less of a focus on helping users navigate from place to place, and more so on visualizing and exploring areas.

 Being decently familiar with Google Maps, I personally found Google Earth to be really easy to use despite relatively little time getting familiar with its layout.
-This prompted the question, what exactly did Google Earth do to give me such a good impression of its learnability?
+This prompted the question, what exactly did Google Earth do to give me such a good impression of its **learnability**?

 Upon closer examination, I came to believe that the borrowing of icons from Google Maps was likely one of the largest factors.
-Though the icons are laid out differently, the consistency across both of the platforms made it so that any user familiar with one software can correctly assume the use case of the other software.
+Though the icons are laid out differently, the **consistency** across both of the platforms made it so that any user familiar with one software can correctly assume the use case of the other software.

 Google Maps Website: